1. Home

 The two-year program will culminate in an evening of theatre and/or film that students will devise, produce, and create as an audition for the professional acting community.

-• Instructor: Chris Harder & Shelly Lipkin
+• Instructor: Chris Harder & William Earl Ray

 Skills and Method

-TA320 Audition Technique / Credits earned: 1
+TA420 Audition Technique / Credits earned: 1

 Students will learn professional audition techniques, including self-taping, callbacks, general auditions, cold reads and the psychology of auditioning.